shadman/tic-tac-toe-javascript/README.md

 - Have 1 player and 2 players options.
 - Can play with computer [1 player].
 - Can play with your friends [2 player].
+- 'Player X' is a 1st player while 'Player Y' is a 2nd player.

 ## Deployment:

-As this is pure javascript game application, so dont need to install any software for this, just extract/clone repo anywhere and double click your index.html file to open a game on your browser.
+As this is pure javascript game application, so don't need to install any software for this, just extract/clone repo anywhere and double click your 'index.html' file to open a game on your browser.